Speakers

 Valentin Valtchev obtained an MSc at the University of Sofia (Bulgaria) and a PhD at the Bulgarian Academy of Sciences.
 Currently, he is a Distinguished Professor (Directeur de Recherche Class Exceptionnel) at the Laboratory of Catalysis and Spectrochemistry in Caen, France, and a Visiting Professor at the China Academy of Sciences.
 His research involves synthesizing and modifying zeolites and other porous solids for catalysis, separation, and molecular recognition.
 He has published over 370 refereed journal papers, 29 patents, and delivered over 60 plenary and keynote lectures.
 Valentin Valtchev is a recipient of the highest recognition of the Federation of European Zeolite Associations - “Baron Axel fon Cronstedt” award (2014) and the highest recognition of the International Zeolite Association - “Donald Breck” award (2016).
 In 2022, he received the all-carrier award of the International Zeolite Association (IZA).
 Valentin Valtchev served as President of the International Zeolite Association from 2016 to 2019 and as Ambassador of the IZA from 2022 to 2025.

-Matthias THOMMES Germany
+Matthias THOMMES

 Silvia BORDIGA Italy Zeolites and MOFs for Energy Transition and Air Remediation